 Products with fulfillment by Amazon are qualified for Amazon Prime.
 How does this help you as a seller?
 Well, customers with a Prime account get free shipping in 2-3 days for the products in the program.
 Even same-day delivery is available to Prime users in certain cities.
 Not to mention, over half of Amazon customers are Prime.
 It's a huge market you don't want to miss.

-You get the FBA tag on the listing
+You get the FBA tag on the product listing

 Having customers see “Fulfilled by Amazon” when looking at your product will strongly influence their decision to buy.
 People are keener to trust Amazon with the handling and shipping then a seller they know nothing about.

-You increase the chances to win the Buy Box
+You increase your chances to win the Buy Box

 Winning the Buy Box is crucial for an Amazon business as the winner of the Buy Box gets most of the sales.
 FBA sellers have priority over FBM sellers when it comes to the Buy Box because of the smooth shipping system.